smarekp/dicebag/README.md

 # dicebag

 Dicebag is a Discord bot for rolling dice using dice notation.
 Please see the [GreenImp/rpg-dice-roller readme][3] for more information about supported notation.

+[Click here to invite Dicebag to your own Discord server!][4]

 ## Installation